comp426-2022-spring/a99-sirius/README.md

 2. Access the client directory and install all dependencies

      `cd/client`

      `npm install/`

-3. Go back to the main riectory and run the following command:
+3. Go back to the main riectory and run the following command to start the server and run the client side concurrently

-     `..
+     `..`

-      npm run dev`
+      `npm run dev`

+4. The client side will be running on http://localhost:3000 and the server in http://locahost:5555

 ## Stages
 * Backend
 * Frontend for the frontend framework.